-1. Any parcel re-directed within the country of destination or ed.
-Charges, as precribdelivered to an alternate addressee at the original office of address shall be liable to such additional charges as may be prescribed by the Administration of that country.
+1. Any parcel redirected within the country of destination or delivered to an alternate addressee at the original office of address shall be liable to such additional charges as may be prescribed by the Post Office of that country.

-2. When a parcel is redirected to either country, new postage as fees.
-Collection of new well as new insurance fees, in the case of insured parcels (which, when redirected, must be despatched in the same kind of mails as received, that is, insured) may, if not prepaid, be collected upon delivery and retained by the Administration making the collection.
-The Administration making delivery shall fix the amount of such fees and postage when not prepaid.
+2. When a parcel is redirected to either country, new postage as well as new insurance fees, in the case of insured parcels (which when redirected, must be despatched in the same kind of mails as received, that is, insured mails), may, if not prepaid, be collected upon delivery and retained by the Post Office making the collection.
+The Post Office making delivery shall fix the amount of such fees and postage when not prepaid.